BestCurvFit software at an affordable price $19.99

 The Statistical Reference Datasets (StRD) Project of the National Institute of Standards and Technology (NIST) has created a set of challenging nonlinear regression problems used to test nonlinear regression algorithms.
 NIST states that "a good nonlinear least squares procedure should be able to duplicate the certified results to at least 4 or 5 digits".
 BestCurvFit analyses of 22 NIST datasets produced an average accuracy of 6 decimal places using numerical derivatives.

 - Average Number of Digits Achieved by BestCurvFit: 6.0

 BestCurvFit Software running under MS Windows

-The BestCurvFit software is copy protected to run on one computer only.
+The BestCurvFit software is copy protected to run on one MS Windows computer only.
 One additional license is allowed upon request as a backup if your computer is replaced.
-Simply download the software and run BestCurvFit on the computer you want to license it on and email us ( DrFrank88@gmail.com ) the displayed "Registration Code" after you purchase the software, and we'll send you the software license "Activation Code" to enter in the software and activate a fully functional copy.
+Simply download the software, unzip it, and run BestCurvFit on the computer you want to license it on and email us ( DrFrank88@gmail.com ) the displayed "Registration Code" after you purchase the software, and we'll send you the software license "Activation Code" to enter in the software and activate a fully functional copy.
 There are no time limits or number of uses once the software is activated.

 See the Software page for further details.

 of Botts and Morales